 If the lender's account has insufficient funds at the time of payment, the payment is given a status of Failed.
 HUD does not re-present the payment for collection again the next business day.

 At this time, payments cannot be warehoused but this feature will be available at a later date.

-U.S. Department of the Treasury's Automated Collection Service: The Financial Management Services (FMS) branch of U.S. Department of the Treasury mandated that HUD convert to their automated collection system, effective October 1, 2007.
+U.S. Department of the Treasury's Automated Collection Service: The Financial Management Services (FMS) (now the Bureau of the Fiscal Service)of U.S. Department of the Treasury mandated that HUD convert to their automated collection system, effective October 1, 2007.
 It is a secure government-wide collection portal that processes payments electronically (electronic funds transfer or EFT) through the Automated Clearing House (ACH) using a checking account debit.
 The Federal Reserve Bank of Cleveland, which maintains the system, is used for the ACH debit.
 See also HUD's Single Family Mortgage Insurance Premium Collection Process.

 All SFPCS Periodic premium payments are sent electronically through the Internet using the FHA Connection or through CPU to CPU batch file transmissions, depending on the size of the lender's portfolio.
 See Getting Started - Monthly (Periodic) Premium Payments for details.